Your collecting permit outlines your curatorial responsibilities as the collector (see conditions section of permit).

 Send copies of all of your field records (notes, maps, images, etc.) and final reports or publications to the Yellowstone Curator's office within a year of final data collection.

 If you will have trouble meeting these deadlines, call or write the Curator's office at the address below to make other arrangements.
+We are here to help you comply with the terms of your permit and make compliance as easy as possible.

 The Curator's Office is located in the Heritage & Research Center, located next to the Gardiner School and near the Yellowstone Arch in Gardiner, Montana at 20 Old Yellowstone Trail.